Data-Driven Merton's Strategies via Policy Randomization: Numerical Studies

 We use two performance criteria to compare the different methods.
 The first one is the average utility value on the test set.
 Specifically, given a deterministic policy obtained from training under a given method, we apply it to the test set and obtain $N_{test}$ independent one-year wealth trajectories.
 Denote the terminal wealth of these trajectories by $\hat{W}_T^{(i)}$, $i=1,2,\cdots,N_{test}$.
 Then the average utility is $\frac{1}{N_{test}}\sum_{i=1}^{N_{test}} \frac{ \hat{W}_T^{(i)^{1-\gamma}}-1}{1-\gamma} $.
 The second criterion is the equivalent relative wealth loss, computed by finding $\Delta$ such that $V^{(0)}\left( 0, w_0(1 - \Delta),x_0 \right) = \text{average payoff on the test set}$, where $V^{(0)}$ is the optimal value function of the classical Merton problem under the true model.

 Finally, to examine statistical significance of the proposed methods, we repeat the above simulation runs for 100 times with different random seeds.
 That is, for every simulation run, we first generate training data with a 20-year length and then apply each method to the same training data.
 After having obtained a learned/estimated policy through training, we calculate its two performance criteria on the same testing data, which consists of 10000 independent 1-year trajectories.
 The results, including both the averages and standard errors of these 100 simulation runs, are summarized in the upper panel of Table \ref{tab:summary numerical repeated}.
 The B-H policy is independent of any model or learning specifications, yielding about 2/3 of the omniscient utility value and 18.28\% loss of initial endowment.
 On average, with the correctly specified model class, the Est-SV policy performs much better than B-H, generating 95.37\% of the optimal utility and 2.96\% loss in wealth.
 The RL algorithm with the specific parametric form outperforms B-H and Est-SV by considerable margins, with very small losses of utility (97.03\% of the optimal utility) and relative wealth (2.16\%).
-By contrast, the RL with neural networks performs worse, and on a par with Est-SV.
+By contrast, the RL with neural networks performs relatively worse, roughly on par with Est-SV.
 We have done extensive experiments and observed that this finding is robust with respect to the structures of the neural networks used.
 The reason behind the discrepancy between the two RL methods is that in the simulation study, the specific parametric method uses the {\it correct} form of the optimal policy that corresponds to the true underlying data-generating process, while neural networks do not use much such structural information.
 In the experiment presented here, the size of the training dataset is relatively small; so approximation with the correct form performs better than using general neural networks, the latter likely over-fitted.
 Indeed, the training set contains only 20-year data so the distribution of the training set may considerably differ from the theoretical distribution due to sampling errors.
 Moreover, as we take 2000 episodes for training, the data in those episodes overlap and are hence not mutually independent.
 To this point, we provide extra numerical results in Appendix \ref{appendix:additional numerical results} based on a huge amount of data, where new and {\it independent} trajectories are generated in each training episode.
 In that experiment, neural networks perform equally well as the other RL method.
+ERM performs the worst among the methods given the same size of training data, due to the effects identified in \citet{reppen2023deep}.
+Its underperformance in such a small-data regime is also consistent with the results under the Black-Scholes market shown in Figure \ref{fig:gbm lambda}.